carpentries/carpentries.org/content/posts/2025/02/announcing-library-carpentry-intro-marcedit.md

 The lesson episodes cover:

 - Navigating the top-level menu.
-- Working with MARC files, including how to create a readable MARC file from a MARC binary file
+- Working with MARC files, including how to create a readable MARC file from a MARC binary file.
 - Navigating the MarcEdit menu and learning about available features
 - Profiling MARC data
 - Manipulating MARC records in your file